Ready…Set…Spring! 7 must-see places to get you outside.

 - Explore Moon Valley, search for geocaches.
 Stretching from Beachwalk to Karwick in Michigan City is Moon Valley, and this expanse of land hosts a variety of geocache finds.
 If you’ve never geocached, just download the app and start exploring!
 Great for kids.
 You can learn more about geocaching here.

-- Sign up for our hike in Warren Woods!
-This Sunday, Steve Sass will guide you on a trail in Warren Woods State Park; one of the region’s premier places to view spring ephemeral wildflowers.
+- Warren Woods is one of the region’s premier places to view spring ephemeral wildflowers.
 Depending upon spring temperatures, wildflowers in bloom may include Bloodroot, Yellow Trout Lily, Hepatica, Dutchman’s Breeches, False Rue Anemone, Limestone Bittercress and much more.
-Steve is one of the most knowledgeable people in the area on this subject and also knows a great deal about many of the birds you will see.
-Don’t miss out!
-Tickets available here.

 Looking for other things to do in the area?
 Don’t forget to head over to the Southshore CVA website for more ideas!